househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 ## Challenges

 * Documents made up of data from multiple ActiveRecord models
-* Synchronizing changes from one model to document types of another model
+* Synchronizing changes from one model to documents of another model
 * Keeping the number of synchronization jobs low
 * Deploying changes to document schemas